-Do you want to explore theatre and performance, learn about the origins of current practices, and develop your hands-on skills in making new work across a rich variety of genres?
-If yes, then this Drama degree is for you.
+Explore theatre and performance, learn about the origins of current practices, and develop your hands-on skills in making new work.

-Special Educational Needs (SEN) at Liverpool Hope University is an interdisciplinary subject underpinned by the work of the Centre for Culture and Disability Studies (CCDS).
-You will become a professional who is knowledgeable and skilled in this field.
-You will enter your professional life recognising the importance of compassion and understanding of your work with, and on behalf of, those who are disabled and/or identified as having a special educational need.For more details and information about this course visit:
+By completing this degree, you will have gained an awareness of global perspectives on disability studies, inclusion, education and society as well as an understanding of the role of disabled people as activists working for equality.
+This degree will enable you to develop your professional and personal confidence in advocacy and education.
+You will enter your professional life recognising the importance of criticality, compassion and understanding of your work with, and on behalf of, those who are disabled and/or identified as having a special educational need.For more details and information about this course visit: